diskord-dev/diskord/docs/api.rst

     .. versionadded:: 2.5

-    :param command: The command that was run.
+    :param ctx: The invocation context of the application command.
-    :type command: :class:`ApplicationCommand`
+    :type ctx: :class:`InteractionContext`

-.. function:: on_application_command_completion(command)
+.. function:: on_application_command_completion(ctx)

     Called when an application command is successfully invoked.

     .. versionadded:: 2.5

-    :param command: The command that was invoked.
+    :param ctx: The invocation context of the application command.
-    :type command: :class:`ApplicationCommand`
+    :type ctx: :class:`InteractionContext`

 .. function:: on_application_command_error(ctx, error)